Skip to content

 Regularly reviewing your CEI can help you identify areas for improvement and optimize your collections strategies.

-Percentage of Overdue Receivables
+Tracking Overdue Receivables

 The percentage of overdue receivables shows the proportion of your outstanding invoices that are past their due date.
 This metric is crucial for understanding your credit risk and how well your collections strategies are performing.
 A high percentage of overdue receivables can indicate potential cash flow problems and highlight the need for more proactive collections efforts.
 Tracking this percentage, alongside DSO and CEI, gives you a comprehensive view of your receivables health.